Game Info: Thursday, September 12 at Biloxi Shuckers: 5:35 PM Doubleheader: Keesler Federal Park

 First to 200 Steals: With three steals on August 16 at Biloxi, the M-Braves became the first team in Double-A and 10th in minor league baseball to reach 200 steals in 2024.

 Four players with 30+ steals, two with 40+: The M-Braves became the first team in Minor League Baseball to have four players with 30+ steals in 2024, and first in Double-A and third in Minor League Baseball to have two with 40+ steals.
 Justin Dean led the way at the time of his August 8 promotion to Triple-A and led Double-A with 47.
-Cal Conley ranks 3rd in the Southern League with 42, Cody Milligan is 6th with 37, and Geraldo Quintero is T-10th with 32 ...
-The M-Braves became the first team with 4+ players with 30+ steals since the 2022 Down East Wood Ducks (5).
-The most by a team since 2005 was the 2017 Lancaster Jethawks with six players.
-Triple-A and led Double-A with 47.
-Cal Conley ranks 3rd in the Southern League with 42, Cody Milligan is 6th with 37, and Geraldo Quintero is T-10th with 32 ...
+Cal Conley ranks 3rd in the Southern League with 42, Cody Milligan is 6th with 38, and Geraldo Quintero is T-10th with 32 ...
 The M-Braves became the first team with 4+ players with 30+ steals since the 2022 Down East Wood Ducks (5).
 The most by a team since 2005 was the 2017 Lancaster Jethawks with six players.

 SHUTOUTS, DONUTS, AND GOOSE EGGS: The August 25, 4-0 shutout win over Chattanooga was Mississippi's fourth in 12 games and 15th of the season.
 The 15 shutouts are T-1st in Double-A and T-3rd in Minor League Baseball.